Robinpig/Note/docs/CS/MQ/RabbitMQ.md

 - A queue is a buffer that stores messages.
 - A consumer is a user application that receives messages.

+### Exchange

 The core idea in the messaging model in RabbitMQ is that the producer never sends any messages directly to a queue.
 Actually, quite often the producer doesn't even know if a message will be delivered to any queue at all.

-Instead, the producer can only send messages to an exchange.
+**Instead, the producer can only send messages to an exchange**.
 An exchange is a very simple thing.
 On one side it receives messages from producers and on the other side it pushes them to queues.
 The exchange must know exactly what to do with a message it receives.

+The purpose of exchanges is to route all messages that flow through them to one or more [queues](https://www.rabbitmq.com/docs/queues), [streams](https://www.rabbitmq.com/docs/streams), or other exchanges

 ## Links

 - [MQ](/docs/CS/MQ/MQ.md?id=RocketMQ)